 I trust my friends, family and other loving folks to bring those mistakes to my attention.
 For any part I play in a mistake, I’m happy to own my errors.
 That gives me the freedom to correct them, and continue to improve.

 On seeing this part clearly, and owning it, I was able to free myself from how I was doing this particular flavor of self-persecution.
-Until I did these things, I was bound to be caught in - and victim of - my pity-pot / poor me habits.
+Until I did these things, I was bound to remain caught in - and victim of - my pity-pot / poor me habits.

-I'm aware I have an old habit of participating in creating and escalating a downward despair spiral in myself.
+I'm aware I practice an old habit, of participating in creating and escalating a downward despair spiral in myself.
 Knowing that I do this habitual pattern is now a tool for freedom from it.
 Not necessarily absolute freedom, where I never do it.
 It's more of an "I don't do it today the same way I did it yesterday, or last week / month / year" kind of freedom.